VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 # Optional list of labels added to every rule within a group.
 # It has priority over the external labels.
-# Labels are commonly used for adding environm
+# Labels are commonly used for adding environment
-  ent
 # or tenant-specific tag.
 labels:
   [ <labelname>: <labelvalue> ... ]